What is pneumonia?

 There are more than 30 different causes of pneumonia, and they’re grouped by the cause.
 The main types of pneumonia are:

 - Bacterial pneumonia.
 This type is caused by various bacteria.
 The most common is Streptococcus pneumoniae.
 It usually occurs when the body is weakened in some way, such as by illness, poor nutrition, old age, or impaired immunity, and the bacteria are able to work their way into the lungs.
 Bacterial pneumonia can affect all ages, but you are at greater risk if you abuse alcohol, smoke cigarettes, are debilitated, have recently had surgery, have a respiratory disease or viral infection, or have a weakened immune system.

 - Viral pneumonia.
-This type is caused by various viruses, including influenza (flu), and is responsible for about one-third of all pneumonia cases.
+This type is caused by various viruses, including the flu (influenza), and is responsible for about one-third of all pneumonia cases.
 You may be more likely to get bacterial pneumonia if you have viral pneumonia.

 - Mycoplasma pneumonia.
 This type has somewhat different symptoms and physical signs and is referred to as atypical pneumonia.
 It is caused by the bacterium Mycoplasma pneumoniae.
 It generally causes a mild, widespread pneumonia that affects all age groups.

 - Other pneumonias.
-There are other, less common pneumonias that may be caused by other infections, or that result from inhaling food, liquid, gases, dust, or fungi.
+There are other less common pneumonias that may be caused by other infections including fungi.